British Pakistanis: British interwar period

-Most early Pakistani settlers (then part of the British India Empire) and their families moved from port towns to the Midlands, as Britain declared war on Germany in 1939, many expatriates mainly hailing from the city of Mirpur worked in munitions factories in Birmingham.
+Most early Pakistani settlers (then part of the British Raj) and their families moved from port towns to the Midlands, as Britain declared war on Germany in 1939, many expatriates mainly hailing from the city of Mirpur worked in munitions factories in Birmingham.
 After the war, most of these early settlers stayed on in the region and took advantage of an increase in the number of jobs.
 These settlers were later joined by their families.

 In 1932, the Indian National Congress survey of 'all Indians outside India' (of which Pakistani regions were then a part) estimated that there were 7,128 Indians in the United Kingdom.

 There were 832,500 Muslim Indian soldiers in 1945; most of these recruits were from what is now Pakistan.
-These soldiers fought alongside the British Army during the First and Second World Wars, particularly in the latter, during the Battle of France, the North African Campaign and the Burma Campaign.
+These soldiers fought alongside the British Army during the First and Second World Wars, particularly in the former during the Western Front and in the latter, during the Battle of France, the North African Campaign and the Burma Campaign.
 Many contributed to the war effort as skilled labourers, including as assembly-line workers in the aircraft factory at Castle Bromwich, Birmingham, which produced Spitfire fighter aircraft.
 Most returned to South Asia after their service, although many of these former soldiers returned to Britain in the 1950s and 1960s to fill labour shortages.

 Post-Independence

 Following the Second World War, the break-up of the British Empire and the independence of Pakistan, Pakistani immigration to the United Kingdom increased, especially during the 1950s and 1960s.
 Many Pakistanis came to the UK following the turmoil during the partition of India and Pakistani independence.
-Among them were those who migrated to Pakistan upon displacement from India, and then migrated to the UK; thus becoming secondary migrants.
+Among them were those who migrated to Pakistan upon displacement from India and then migrated to the UK; thus becoming secondary migrants.
 Migration was made easier as Pakistan was a member of the Commonwealth of Nations.
 Employers invited Pakistanis to fill labour shortages which arose in Britain after the Second World War.

 As Commonwealth citizens, they were eligible for most British civic rights.
 They found employment in the textile industries of Lancashire and Yorkshire, manufacturing in the West Midlands and the car production and food processing industries of Luton and Slough.
 It was common for Pakistani employees to work on night shifts and other less desirable hours.

 Many expatriates began emigrating from Pakistan after the completion of the Mangla Dam in Mirpur, Azad Kashmir, in the late-1950s led to the destruction of hundreds of villages.
 Up to 5,000 people from Mirpur (5% of the displaced) left for Britain, while others were allotted land in neighbouring Punjab or used monetary compensation to resettle elsewhere in Pakistan.
 The British contractor which had built the dam gave the displaced community legal and financial assistance.
 Those from unaffected areas of Pakistan, such as the Punjab, also emigrated to the UK to help fill labour shortages.
 Pakistanis began leaving Pakistan in the 1960s.
-They worked in the foundries of the English Midlands, and a significant number also settled in Southall, West London.
+They worked in the foundries of the English Midlands and a significant number also settled in Southall, West London.